Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Introduction

 The connection between asymptotic symmetries, conserved quantities, and GW memory can now be more clearly stated with the nomenclature now set.
 Changes in the supermomentum charges, generated by both massive particles and massless fields, induce a nonzero GW memory effect; in addition, when the GW memory effect is present, the final state of the system is supertranslated from a certain canonical asymptotic rest frame for the system (see, e.g.,~\cite{Flanagan:2015pxa}).
 Changes in the super-angular momentum charges can induce two additional types of GW memory effects called spin~\cite{Pasterski:2015tva} and CM~\cite{Nichols:2018qac} memory.
 These memory effects are not necessarily related to a spacetime that has been superrotated or super-Lorentz transformed from a certain canonical frame, since such solutions often are not asymptotically flat in the usual sense~\cite{Strominger:2016wns,Compere:2018ylh}.

-While GW memory effects and their analogues for other matter fields have now been much more carefully studied in a number of contexts, this seems to be less true of modified theories of gravity.
+While GW memory effects and their analogues for other matter fields have now been much more carefully studied in a number of contexts, they have not been studied as systematically in modified theories of gravity.
 Modified theories can have additional GW polarizations~\cite{Will:2014kxa,Chatziioannou:2012rf,Zhang:2019iim}, which could allow for additional types of GW memory effects (see, e.g.,~\cite{Lang:2013fna,Lang:2014osa,Du:2016hww,Koyama:2020vfc}).
 In addition, as far as we are aware, there is not a standard definition of asymptotic flatness in these theories, nor is the set of asymptotic symmetries of these solution clearly understood.
 It is not obvious, \textit{a priori}, that modified theories of gravity generically have the same asymptotic properties as in general relativity, or that their memory effects would be related to symmetries and conserved quantities as in general relativity.
 A main aim of this paper is to develop a better understanding of these relationships in a relatively simple modification of general relativity known as Brans-Dicke theory~\cite{Brans:1961sx}.